3.2 Worksheet Part 1 Asl

 NMMs are crucial for conveying meaning and grammar in ASL.
 They are facial expressions, head movements, and body postures that accompany the manual signs.
 Worksheet Part 1 likely introduces some of the most basic NMMs, such as:

-- Mouth Morphemes: These are specific mouth shapes that modify the meaning of a sign or sentence.
-For example, a specific mouth shape might indicate the tense of a verb (past, present, future).
+• Mouth Morphemes: These are specific mouth shapes that modify the meaning of a sign or sentence.
+To give you an idea, a specific mouth shape might indicate the tense of a verb (past, present, future).

 3. Common Verbs: Action in Sign